 It said, very simply, “Hold your own wellbeing sacred.”
 And it wouldn’t be an exaggeration to say that if you could have looked inside my head, you would have seen all the lightbulbs in a lightbulb store flipping on.
 Now, of course, this isn’t a new concept.
 We’ve all heard that we need to take care of ourselves to take care of others.
 And that we need to put ourselves first.
 But something about the word “sacred” just shot through my soul like an arrow.
 Sacred is non-negotiable.
 Sacred is elevated on a pedestal.
 Sacred is above everything else.
 Sacred is paramount.
 Sacred is a line you don’t cross.
 That’s the kind of commitment I need to make to my wellness—sacred level.

 After letting this sink in for a few hours, I started thinking about all the ways I wasn’t making a sacred-level commitment to my own wellbeing.
 My wellbeing wasn’t sacred when I chose to watch another episode of something on Netflix instead of getting the sleep my body desperately craved.
 My wellbeing wasn’t sacred when I skipped my nightly yoga session to sit on the couch and check Instagram for the millionth time.
-My wellbeing wasn’t sacred when I ate all the cookies in the house, when one or two was all my body really craved.

 For the past few days, I’ve been doing this crazy thing—I ask my body what it needs on a regular basis.
 And then I answer myself.
 Like literally.
 Out loud.
 I have an actual conversation with myself.
 And then, the most important part, I actually do whatever my body needs.